GooseYArd/mutelight/README.md

 Using the index of your desired source.
 I use pavucontrol to verify that the source is really muted when the light is on.

+If you're an xmobar user, you can add:

+    Run PipeReader "/tmp/mutelight.sock" "mutelight"

+to "commands"

 Happy hacking!